Araştırma Makalesi | Açık Erişim

 Harvard

 Rivera, K. and Forbes, J. (2025).
-Bridging Local Education and Global Careers: Exploring the Experiences of University Alumni Teaching Abroad.
+Bridging local education and global careers: Experiences of university alumni teaching abroad.
 Anadolu Türk Eğitim Dergisi, 7(1), pp. 64-85.

 Chicago 16th edition